CharlieInRain/docs-site/docs/guides/concepts/genesis.md

 ```
 ## Consensus Parameters

 Next, the genesis file defines consensus parameters.
-Consensus parameters regroup all the parameters that are related to the consensus layer, which is `Tendermint` in the case of `Binance Chain`.
+Consensus parameters regroup all the parameters that are related to the consensus layer, which is `Tendermint` in the case of `BNB Beacon Chain`.
 Let us look at these parameters:

 - block_size
   - `max_bytes`: Maximum number of bytes per block is 1048576.